-Recommendation The company follows The company partly follows The company does not follow Explanation of partly follows/does not follow the recommendation: for managerial positions for both boards, and • offer the board of directors an action plan for the future composition of the latter organ, including proposals for concrete changes.
-3.4.7.
+Recommendation The company follows The company partly follows The company does not follow Explanation of partly follows/does not follow the recommendation 3.4.7.
 It is recommended that the board of directors appoint a remuneration committee with at least the following preparatory duties: recommend the remuneration policy (including "General guidelines for incentive payments") to the board of directors and executive board for the former's approval before approval by the general meeting, offer proposals to the board of directors on remuneration for members of the latter organ and executive board, and ensure that the remuneration is in accordance with the company's remuneration policy and assessment of the performance of the person in question.
 The committee must know the total remuneration received by members of the board of directors and executive board from other companies in the group, and recommend a remuneration policy which applies generally in the company.
 X See point 3.4.1.
 3.4.8.
-It is recommended that a remuneration committee does not use the same external advisers as the company's executive board.
-X See point 3.4.1.
+It is recommended that a remuneration committee does not use the same external advisers as the company's executive board. Х See point 3.4.1.
 3.5.
-Evaluation of the work of the board of directors and execu tive board 3.5.1.
+Evaluation of the work of the board of directors and executive board 3.5.1.
 It is recommended that the board of directors specify an evaluation procedure in which the full board of directors and its individual members' contributions, results and the partnership with executive board are evaluated annually.
-Major changes deriving from the evaluation should be stated in the management report or on the company's website. Х 3.5.2.
-It is recommended that in connection with the preparation of the general meeting, the board of directors consider whether the number of Х
+Major changes deriving from the evaluation should be stated in the management report or on the company's website. х 3.5.2.
+It is recommended that in connection with the preparation of the general meeting, the board of directors consider whether the number of members is Х

-Recommendation The company follows The company partly follows The company does not follow Explanation of partly follows/does not follow the recommendation: members is appropriate in relation to the company's needs.
+Recommendation The company follows The company partly follows The company does not follow Explanation of partly follows/does not follow the recommendation appropriate in relation to the company's needs.
 Care must be taken to ensure that there can be a constructive debate and an effective decision-making process where all members can participate actively.
 3.5.3.
-It is recommended that the board of directors evaluate executive board's work and results in accordance with clear pre-set criteria at least once a year.
-X 3.5.4.
+It is recommended that the board of directors evaluate executive board's work and results in accordance with clear pre-set criteria at least once a year. Х 3.5.4.
 It is recommended that executive board and the board of directors specify a procedure under which their mutual working relationship is evaluated annually in a formalised dialogue between the chairman of the board of directors and the CEO, and that the result of the evaluation is presented to board of directors. Х 4.
 Management's remuneration 4.1.
 The form and content of the remuneration policy 4.1.1.
 It is recommended that the board of directors prepare a clear and straightforward remuneration policy for the latter organ and executive board containing a detailed description of the components which enter into the remuneration paid to the board of directors and executive board, a reason for the choice of the individual components, and a description of the criteria underlying the balance between the individual components of the remuneration.
-The remuneration policy should be approved at the general meeting and published on the company's website.
 X The remuneration of the board of directors and executive board is made on market terms for a listed company of this size.
 The board of directors does not find it necessary to specify the order of magnitude of the remuneration paid to the individual member of the latter organ and executive board.
+The remuneration to the board of directors is informed at